fnogatz/dgtchess/README.md

 [their developer section](http://www.dgtprojects.com/site/index.php/dgtsupport/developer-info).
 There you can find the [DGT Electronic Board Protocol Description (version 20120309)](http://www.dgtprojects.com/site/index.php/dgtsupport/developer-info/downloads/doc_download/85-dgt-electronic-board-protocol-description-version-20120309) which is the base for this node.js implementation.

-## Licence

-This project stands under the MIT Licence, see LICENCE.md for details.